kagehq/brail/README.md

 # Brail

-> Deploy static sites anywhere with zero downtime and instant rollbacks.
+> Deploy static sites and dynamic applications anywhere with zero downtime and instant rollbacks.

 **Brail** is a modern filezilla that lets you push your site to your own servers, cloud storage, or platforms like Vercel and Cloudflare Pages.
 Full control, no vendor lock-in.

 ## Features

 - Deploy to your own servers (SSH/FTP), S3, or platforms (Vercel/Netlify/Railway)
+- **Dynamic sites** with Cloudflare Sandbox & Vercel Sandbox (AI-powered, interactive playgrounds)
 - Zero downtime deployments with instant rollbacks
 - Auto-detect and build Next.js, Astro, Vite, Nuxt, SvelteKit
-- Scoped environment variables with encryption (build, runtime, adapter)
+- Scoped environment variables with encryption
-- Custom domains with DNS verification
-- Auto-SSL via Let's Encrypt (HTTPS made easy)
+- Custom domains with auto-SSL via Let's Encrypt
 - Replace single files without full redeploy
-- Watch mode for auto-deploy on save
 - Drag & drop UI + powerful CLI

 ## Quick Start